 Temporomandibular joints connect the skull with the lower jaw.
 The joints are located in front of both ears.
 The TMJ pain results from the inflammation of these two joints.
 Patients suffering from the same experience pain while chewing food, tenderness of the jaw, ear and neck pain, and headaches in the early morning.

 Bruxism is one of the causes of TMJ pain

-The TMJ disorder can be caused due to some oral habits, aging linked wear and tear, trauma, and even due to the impact of a motor vehicle accident.
+The TMJ disorder can be caused due to some oral habits, aging linked to wear and tear, trauma, and even due to the impact of a motor vehicle accident.

 Like any other joints, even temporomandibular joints are prone to degeneration of the joint due to aging which slowly results in Osteoarthritis.
-Some other causes of the TMJ disorder are rheumatoid arthritis, bone deformity, and certain types of cancers.
+Some other causes of TMJ disorder are rheumatoid arthritis, bone deformity, and certain types of cancers.

 Minor TMJ disorders may not even require any medication and may go away with time.
 Patients suffering from complicated ones experience extreme pain.
 Thus, the dentist may recommend muscle relaxants, tricyclic antidepressants, and over-the-counter pain medications as well as injections for this medical condition.
 Plus, exercise to strengthen the jaw muscles and the use of mouth guards is also necessary.
 The patient may need to undergo arthrocentesis surgery, modified condylotomy (surgical procedure), and even open joint operation in worst cases.

 If you are looking for one of the best Roswell Dentists, you should surely consider getting in touch with TruCare Dentistry.
 The team of dental care experts has several years of experience in helping patients suffering from TMJ pain disorders and teeth grinding.